NatronGitHub/Natron/Documentation/source/plugins/net.sf.openfx.AppendClip.rst

 AppendClip node
 ===============

-*This documentation is for version 1.0 of AppendClip.*
+*This documentation is for version 1.0 of AppendClip (net.sf.openfx.AppendClip).*

 Description
 -----------